tripleAVB/NEW-TMJ-BACKEND/README.md

-# nuber-server
+# tmj-server

-Server for the (N)Uber Clone Course on Nomad Academy.
+Server for the TMJ app.
 GraphQL, Typescript, NodeJS

 [Learn how to make this](https://academy.nomadcoders.co/p/nuber-fullstack-javascript-graphql-course/)